bipol/mud/README.md

 # bipolmud
-`bipolmud` is a mud server implemented in go.  this is simply a hobbyist project to mess around with telnet and game design.
+`bipolmud` is a mud server implemented in go.

-## todo
-- [ ] implement a telnet package
+it is extremely ugly and is mostly a fever dream project involving pouring lots of code down the drain without thinking of the consequences